ulb-sachsen-anhalt/digital-derivans/README.md

 ## Configuration

 Although Derivans can be run without configuration, it's strongly recommended.
-Many flags, especially if metadata must be taken into account, are using defaults tied to digitalization workflows of ULB Sachsen-Anhalt that *might* not fit your custom requirements.
+Many flags, especially if metadata must be taken into account, are using defaults tied to digitization workflows of ULB Sachsen-Anhalt that *might* not fit your custom requirements.

 ### Configure Sections